fabiosvm/rak/docs/README.md

 let x = 42;
 ```

-There is no empty statement.
-A semicolon by itself is not a valid statement.
+Empty statements are not allowed; a semicolon by itself is not a valid statement.

 ```rs
 ; // ERROR: unexpected token ';' at 1:1